4 Ways to Treat Diabetic Foot Ulcers

 After you’re diagnosed with a diabetic foot ulcer, the first thing that you should do is avoid walking or standing as much as you can.
 Any additional pressure on the wound can cause further complications.

 If the ulcer isn’t in its early stages, the doctor will do everything to prevent further infection.
 The first step would be to disinfect the skin around the ulcer.
-Then your doctor will probably suggest enzyme treatments and foot baths prevent the infection from spreading.
+Then, your doctor will probably suggest enzyme treatments and foot baths to prevent the infection from spreading.

-Every foot ulcer is different, so not everyone will get the same treatment.
-There are various ways in which doctors address this condition.
+Every foot ulcer differs, so not everyone gets the same treatment.
+There are various ways in which doctors treat diabetic foot ulcers

-One of the possible ways to treat an ulcer is with medicine.
+1. Medicine: One of the possible ways to treat an ulcer is with medicine.
 The doctor may prescribe anti-clotting medication, antibiotics, or antiplatelets.
-Your treatment will depend on the lab results and the level of infection on the wound.
+Your treatment will depend on the lab results and the level of infection in the wound.

-A diabetic foot ulcer can also be treated with different topical treatments.
+2. Topical Treatments: A diabetic foot ulcer can also be treated with different topical treatments.
 Various creams, gels, and solutions will protect the wound and help it heal faster.
-These topical treatments vary, and they can be PHMB gel, iodine, medical-grade honey, and silver sulphadiazine.
+These topical treatments vary, including PHMB gel, iodine, medical-grade honey, and silver sulphadiazine.

 Let Us Help You

 Preventive care of diabetic feet has proven to be the most successful way of keeping your feet healthy.
 Wearing specialized warm socks for people with diabetes has many benefits.
-It will improve your blood circulation and protect your feet from any scarring and possible infections.
+It will improve blood circulation and protect your feet from scarring and infections.

 Viasox offers many different options.
-For any additional questions or feedback, you’re welcome to contact us at any time!
+For any additional questions or feedback, you’re welcome to contact us anytime!
 We’re looking forward to hearing from you!

 Back to blog